Furnace Savings Calculator Burlington, ON

 AFUE is straightforward: a furnace rated at 80% AFUE converts 80% of each cubic metre of natural gas into useful heat.
 The remaining 20% exits as flue gas.
 A 96% unit loses only 4% to exhaust — meaning it requires far less gas to produce the same heat output.

 To estimate your savings without the calculator: take your annual heating-only gas cost (approximately 65–70% of your total Enbridge bill, since the rest goes to hot water and cooking), multiply by (1 − old AFUE/new AFUE).
 Example: $1,600 heating gas × (1 − 80/96) = $1,600 × 0.167 = $267/year saved.
 That's the efficiency saving from the furnace alone, before accounting for reduced repair frequency on a newer system.
+Older units may also benefit from furnace repair before replacement decisions are made.

 Annual Heating Gas CostSavings: 80% → 96%Savings: 80% → 96% + RebatePayback (Rebate)